Logiqx/gps-wizard/docs/devices/locosys/detective.md

 ## Locosys Detective Work

+Last updated 12 Dec 2022.
+Added notes relating to the availability of climb rate.

 ### Introduction

 It is reasonably well known that the Locosys GT-11 used the SiRFstar II and Locosys GT-31 used the SiRFstar III.